- Puppy teething is intense, but usually ends when adult teeth come in at six months.

 If he continues to nip you, stop the play session so that he realizes that biting is not rewarded.
 You may also need to redirect that excessive puppy energy with outside playtime, a walk, or a training session.
 Never hit your dog or otherwise physically punish him.
 If your pet seems to be biting out of aggression (not during play), speak to a veterinarian or dog trainer about ways to deal with that behavior.

 Caring for a Puppy’s Adult Teeth

 Once your dog has all of his adult teeth, you want to ensure that they stay pearly white.
 Begin a healthy-teeth routine by getting your puppy used to having his mouth and teeth touched at an early age.

 You can purchase a dog-friendly toothbrush and toothpaste (an enzymatic product is recommended as it works both mechanically and chemically to remove plaque).
-Do not use human toothpaste because it can make your dog sick if he swallows it.
+Do not use human toothpaste because it can include ingredients like xylitol that are toxic or even deadly to dogs.

 Also keep in mind that even though they are no longer teething, adult dogs still like to chew.
 So continue to give your dog chew toys and edibles that will satisfy this natural instinct and can help keep teeth clean, too.

 Good luck with your new puppy, and enjoy guiding him through this important time.
 Before long, the memories of your pup as a nipping, chewing little monster will be something you look back on fondly.

 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.